lucdion/homeAssistantEcobeeBridge/README.md

 * Create a request of type: `POST http://[YOUR_SERVER_ADDRESS]/thermostats/[THERMOSTAT_ID]/sethold?hvacmode=heat&holdtemp=21`
 	* `YOUR_SERVER_ADDRESS`: Its your nodejs server IP (ex: `http://localhost:3000`)
-	* `THERMOSTAT_ID: Its your thermostat Id.
+	* `THERMOSTAT_ID`: Its your thermostat Id.
 You can retrieves your list of thermostats and their ids at `http://localhost:3000/thermostats`
 	* `hvacmode`: `heat` or `auxHeatOnly`
 	* `holdtemp`: Optional parameter specifying the hold temperature in celcius.